Updated January 2025

 Marken & Volendam:

-Sleepy, small fishing village that was loaded with charm but not much else.
-We rented a car for the 30-minute drive and after about an hour, we had seen everything Marken had to offer.
-Since we had more time, we drove to Volendam.
-Another fishing village but much more touristy and more to see and do, Volendam has a boardwalk that reminded us a lot of an old-timey American beach town (think Cape May).
-There are lots of restaurants and souvenir shops and a small beach.
+Marken is a sleepy, small fishing village that is loaded with charm but not much to do.
+We rented a car for the 30-minute drive from Amsterdam (you will need your passport to rent a car in the Netherlands) and after about an hour, we had seen everything Marken had to offer.
+Since we had time, we took the 20-minute drive to Volendam.
+It is another fishing village but more focused on tourists and a bit more to see and do.
+Volendam has a boardwalk that reminded us a lot of an old-timey American beach town (think Cape May) and there are lots of restaurants and souvenir shops and a small beach.
 Combining Marken and Volendam was a good call.
 Also to note, Volendam is supposedly THE place to get seafood near Amsterdam, although we didn’t eat there.

 Groningen: